 To make perfect oatmeal every single time, all you need is a medium-sized saucepan, a spatula, and a timer.
 And if you don’t have a timer in your kitchen, you can use the built-in recipe timer in the recipe card below!

 How good Is Oatmeal For Weight Loss?

 - Oats contain fiber!
-And in fact oats contain both soluble and insoluble fiber!
+And in fact, oats contain both soluble and insoluble fiber!
 Pretty sweet.
-Soluble fibre helps your body to absorb important nutrients.
+Soluble fiber helps your body to absorb important nutrients.
 And insoluble fiber helps you to be regular!

 - Oats also contain lots of minerals such as magnesium, manganese, iron, and zinc.
 If you want to know more about the exact nutritional information go here.